pipiscrew/timeline/health/herbs.md

 # CBD Tea

-When prepared with 1 teaspoon of CBD (cannabidiol) in 200 ml of warm water, CBD tea can have several effects on the body due to the properties of CBD.
-Here’s a breakdown of what happens:
+When prepared with 1 teaspoon of CBD (cannabidiol) in 200 ml of warm water, CBD tea can have several effects on the body due to the properties of CBD :

 1. **Absorption**: When you drink CBD tea, the CBD is absorbed through the digestive system.
 The warm water can help dissolve the CBD, making it easier for your body to absorb it.